bibleexchange/courses/poetry/en/407_ecclesiastes_chapter-8.md

 ### Ecclesiastes 8:10-13 (Why are the deeds of the wicked soon forgotten?)

 a.
-I saw the wicked buried … they were forgotten in the city where they had so done: Solomon saw that the wicked die, and their evil is soon forgotten instead of being memorialized in infamy.
-With his under the sun premise, Solomon despaired that the wicked dead are not punished after death.
+I saw the wicked buried … they were forgotten in the city where they had so done: Qoholet saw that the wicked die, and their evil is soon forgotten instead of being memorialized in infamy.
+With his under the sun premise, Qoholet despaired that the wicked dead are not punished after death.

 i.
 "I have seen wicked men buried and as their friends returned from the cemetery, having forgotten all the dead man's evil deeds, these men were praised in the very city where they had committed their crimes!"
 (Living Bible)

 b.
 Because the sentence against an evil work is not executed speedily, therefore the heart of the sons of men us fully set in them to do evil: If wicked men are often not punished after death, they also are often not punished in this life.
-All this added to the sense of life's meaninglessness for Solomon.
+All this added to the sense of life's meaninglessness for Qoholet.

 i.
 This also speaks of the hardened response many make to the mercy and forbearance of God toward them.
 "Man's godless ingratitude is as deep a mystery as is God's loving patience.
 It is strange that, with such constant failure of His love to win, God should still persevere in it."
 (Maclaren)